jthiadi/Cache-Simulator/README.md

 # Cache Simulator

-This repository contains an implementation of a cache simulator that reads cache configuration files and memory reference traces, then reports cache hits and misses for each reference — along with the total miss count.
+This repository contains an implementation of a cache simulator that reads cache configuration files and memory reference traces, then reports cache hits and misses for each reference, along with the total miss count.

 ---